 - 3GPP-S-NSSAI is included in the DER command.

-- the address of NSS-AAA server is included in the Origin-Host AVP in the ASR and RAR command
+- the address of NSS-AAA server is included in the Origin-Host AVP in the ASR and RAR command.

+- the serving network name is included in the 3GPP-NID AVP in the DER and RAR command.